Download Instructions Here

 NOTE: In this step, it is extremely important to measure epoxy accurately and mix thoroughly, with clean buckets and clean mixing sticks.
 Measure 2 parts Resin to 1 part Hardener by volume.
 Hardener (Part B) should always be poured into the mixing bucket first, followed by the resin (Part A) in an exact two-to-one ratio.
 Because FX Casting Resin is meant to be poured very thick, it is very important to try and reduce the amount of bubbles that are created during the mixing process.
 Stir extremely slowly for 5 minutes.
 Be sure to scrape the sides and bottom of the bucket often to pull any unmixed part A or B off of the container walls.

 STEP 4: SWITCHING BUCKETS

 Take the already mixed FX Poxy and pour all of the contents into a second clean container.
+This is when you can add the colorants if desired.
 Stir just as slowly for an additional 4 minutes using a second clean mixing stick.